Biological Sciences

 Room 4037 Ward Beecher Science Hall

-Courses in Biological Sciences may be applied toward a Bachelor of Science or a Bachelor of Arts degree.
+Courses in Biological Sciences may be applied toward a Bachelor of Science degree.
 The department offers specialized courses in three major divisions:

 Biological Sciences offers courses to prepare a student for a wide variety of fields and future careers including: